Statistical inference for generative adversarial networks and other minimax problems: Confidence sets

 This procedure starts from the full parameter space $S_{1}=\Theta$ and iteratively discards $\theta$'s from the $S_{j}$-sets until a suitable confidence set is formed.
-Overall, the procedure is certainly computer-intensive yet feasible (to reduce computational costs, one could use just a subset of the $N_{n}$ subsamples without affecting the validity of our results; cf.~\citealp[Cor 2.4.1]{politis1999subsampling}).
+Overall, the procedure is certainly computer-intensive yet feasible (to reduce computational costs, one can use just a subset of the $N_{n}$ subsamples without affecting the validity of our results; cf.~\citealp[Cor 2.4.1]{politis1999subsampling}).
+Implementation of the procedure is illustrated in a small numerical example in the next section.
 Theorem 2 below shows that, under appropriate assumptions, the confidence sets $\hat{\CS}_{n,1-\alpha}$ formed using Procedure 1 are valid confidence sets in the sense that (\ref{eq:CS_level_1-a}) holds.
 The key requirement for this subsampling-based procedure to work is the following high-level assumption.

 \begin{assumption} The statistic $\sup_{\theta\in\Theta_{0}}n^{1/2}\hat{Q}_{n}(\theta)$ converges in distribution to some limiting random variable $L$. \end{assumption}